 If you’re looking for a farm that will let you pick your own blueberries, you’re in luck because there are several in Maine.
 Most places are opening mid to late July, but some not until the first of August.
 If a farm has a website or Facebook page, I included a link.
-Otherwise, you might want to call ahead to make sure it’s open for picking.
-If you want to add a farm to the list or notice something that needs to be corrected, please let me know — you can send a comment at the end of the post.
+It’s really important to check ahead to make sure a farm is open for picking.
+If you want to add someone/something ( e.g., if organic) or notice an error please let me know — you can send a comment at the end of the post.

 Blueberry Hill Farm